brandonmarshal/lsx-demo-theme/.github/custom-instructions.md

 # Copilot Instructions for AI Block Theme Template

 You are working on the LSX Demo Theme, an intern learning project and WordPress block theme built with Full Site Editing (FSE).
-This - Prefix all functions with `lsx_demo_theme_`
+This - Prefix all functions with `fishing_theme_`

 -   Use proper WordPress text domain: `lsx-demo-theme`pository serves as both a practical WordPress block theme and a comprehensive learning environment for WordPress development with integrated AI development tools and extensive Copilot asset library.